 Field-hunting tip

-Look in volcanic fumaroles country — that is the host setting where oskarssonite typically forms.
+Look in volcanic fumaroles country, the host setting where oskarssonite typically forms.
 If you start seeing hematite, fluorite, anhydrite in float, you are in the right ground.
 Field specimens usually show a platy crystals, granular habit, so train your eye for that shape before scanning the outcrop.